New Justice League Trailer Hints at Superman's Return

 Alfred (Jeremy Irons) is holding down the fort for Batman (Ben Affleck) while the Justice League is out, and he looks up from his work.

-"He said you'd be back," he says to the unseen person.
+"He said you'd come," he says to the unseen person.
 "Let's hope it's not too late."

 Considering Batman v Superman director Zack Snyder teased at last year's Comic-Con that Superman would return despite seemingly dying at the end of that film, that mysterious figure is likely Superman himself.